nixworks/public/news/2017/10/31/a-minotaur-c-rocket-launches-from-vandenberg-air-force-base-california-and-deploys-10-commercial-earth-imaging-satellites-for-planet-labs.md

 ### [2017-10-31](/news/2017/10/31/index.md)

-# A Minotaur-C rocket launches from Vandenberg Air Force Base, California and deploys 10 commercial Earth-imaging satellites for Planet Labs.
+# A Minotaur-C rocket launches from Vandenberg Air Force Base, California, and deploys 10 commercial Earth-imaging satellites for Planet Labs.
 It is the first successful mission for the Minotaur-C, formerly known as Taurus, since 2004.